AnonymousBluejay/Derpedia/ADMIN.md

 Type can be any minecraft item ID, this is the item that will appear in game.
 Defaults to "iron_horse_armor".

 #### CustomModelData
 Model ID of the item.
 The ID list will be released at a later date.
+  #Generic rig: 1010010
+  #Generic core: 1020010
+  #Generic mod: 1030010
+  #Generic Energy Mod: 1030020

 #### Slot
 The slot is very important, it changes the way the item constructor creates items.
 Defaults to item.